Anti-NFT Movement Is Here To Save The Industry: Meet Goblin Town And Big Eyes (BIG)

 Some analysts blame external factors, such as economic recession and the war between Russia and Ukraine, while others claim that the predominant contributing factor is creative burnout.
 If we look at the majority of NFT collections, they’re all ultimately the same.
 The overall narrative is the only thing being altered, while each project appears as a copycat of its predecessor.

 In response to the aforementioned developments, a particular trend appeared, referred to as the anti-NFT movement.
 To be clear, the movement doesn’t rally against the NFTs per se.
-It does, however, send a clear message to the crypto community and the NFT establishment that creativity and uniqueness should be valued most when flipping your favourite JPEGs.
+It does, however, send a clear message to the crypto community and the NFT establishment that creativity and uniqueness should be valued most when flipping your favorite JPEGs.

 When this project was first announced, it received a lot of criticism from the community and crypto-related media.
 Notably, even DApp Radar deemed this collection as “an irrelevant NFT” project, comprising 10,000 unique goblins sporting rare styles and characteristics for the users to own and trade.

-Launched on May 22 and built on the Ethereum blockchain, Goblin Town, labelled after a bearish crypto market sentiment popular on crypto Twitter, shocked many because these NFTs did not have copyrights reserved whatsoever.
+Launched on May 22 and built on the Ethereum blockchain, Goblin Town, labeled after a bearish crypto market sentiment popular on crypto Twitter, shocked many because these NFTs did not have copyrights reserved whatsoever.
 This means these goblin NFTs are free to be repurposed at the owner’s discretion.
 What’s more, the project doesn’t have a discord channel, viable road map, or utility.
 On top of that, these NFTs were free to mint with an obvious gas fee charge, but that’s it.

 Many NFT traders were confused by its success because it didn’t follow established rules that made previous collections boom.
 It didn’t feature on any PR or marketing cycle, there were no whitelists, and aesthetically it didn’t resemble any of the cute NFTs available on the market that has become part of the zeitgeist.
 By presenting itself as irrelevant, Goblin Town became the most discussed NFT project at the end of May 2022.
 Whether it is a brilliant marketing move to appear anti-marketing or whether the crypto flock just did it for the “lols”, it worked.
 Currently, the floor price for Goblin Town NFT is 2.95 ETH.
 Check it out before it’s too late.